 Alternatively, Skype now offers one-to-one or group video calling, screen sharing, and call recording.

 Organizing and managing tasks for you and your clients is an essential part of running your agency.
-Two of the best tools available to create, arrange, assign, and categorize tasks are Trello and Asana.
+Three of the best tools available to create, arrange, assign, and categorize tasks are:

 Trello is the most visual way to work on projects.
 Its combination of boards, lists, and cards lets you organize and prioritize your projects in a flexible way.
 You track the flow of tasks as they move from left to right across each board.

 For example, you could get an overview of all activities from sales to marketing to client campaigns:

 Or manage your editorial calendar all the way from ‘Researching’ to ‘Promoting’: